scalar-labs/docs-scalardb/README.md

 # ScalarDB Documentation

-This repository contains documentation source files for ScalarDB.
-Please view this documentation at [ScalarDB Docs](https://scalardb.scalar-labs.com/docs).
+This repository contains the source files for the [ScalarDB documentation](https://scalardb.scalar-labs.com/docs).

 ## Interested in using ScalarDB Enterprise?